Lenard-Code/ProcScout/README.md

 # ProcScout

 ProcScout is a utility designed to automate the use of Procmon (Process Monitor) to ssist Blue Teams with detecting potential DLL hijacking vulnerabilities (via custom config).
 It simplifies the process by automating the extraction and analysis of process monitoring logs.
-UAC will be prompted for non-elevated accounts running the program.

-## Features
+# Features

 - Automates the extraction and execution of Procmon64.exe
 - Checks Safe DLL Search Mode status